 Building your PLN with Twitter: A Beginner’s Guide

-So you have heard about education quickly taking over the social media site “Twitter”.
-People have claimed that Twitter is a great way to connect with other educators and build your Professional Learning Network (PLN).
-This is true.
-Understanding how Twitter is being used and incorporating it into your teaching practice can have a positive impact on both you and your students.
+Have you heard about education quickly taking over the social media site Twitter?
+People claim that Twitter is a great way to connect with other educators and build your Professional Learning Network (PLN).
+It’s true.
+Understanding how educators use Twitter and incorporating it into your teaching practice can positively impact you and your learners.

-Educators from around the world use Twitter to share best practices, create 21st-century learning opportunities, solve problems and support one another.
+Educators worldwide use Twitter to share best practices, create 21st-century learning opportunities, solve problems and support one another.
 Twitter allows for backchannel conversation during conferences and is a way to take part in large-scale events from the comfort of your home.

-As an educator, I have used Twitter for just under two years and it has changed my practice.
-As the only computer science teacher at my school, I have struggled to collaborate and develop ideas as my subject area is very specific.
-I reached out to other educators, using Twitter, to bounce ideas off of them and learn how their program is organized.
-I went from being a one-man show to a connected educator gaining experiences and knowledge from all over Ontario, Canada and the World.
-This has greatly impacted my practice and, ultimately, my student’s learning.
+As an educator, I have used Twitter for just under two years, and it has changed my practice.
+As the only computer science teacher at my school, I struggled to collaborate and develop ideas.
+My subject area is very specific.
+Using Twitter, I reached out to other educators to bounce ideas off and learn how they organize their programs.
+I went from being a one-person show to a connected educator gaining experiences and knowledge from Ontario, Canada, and the World.
+It has greatly impacted my practice and my student’s learning.

-Beyond just connecting with other Educators, Twitter is great to help you develop your own personalized PD.
-Many of the education-based events throughout the world include their own hashtag to follow.
-For example, during all GAFE Summits, participants and presenters are encouraged to add #gafesummit to their tweets so that those in attendance have the opportunity to engage in the learning opportunity.
-If you have an area of interest that you want to learn more about, Twitter will open the door to resources and support, to help create your own PD experience.
+Beyond just connecting with other Educators, Twitter is great to help you develop your personalized PD.
+Many of the education-based events worldwide include their own hashtag to follow.
+For example, during all GAFE Summits, participants and presenters are encouraged to add #gafesummit to their tweets so that those in attendance can engage in the learning opportunity.
+Suppose you have an area of interest that you want to learn more about.
+In that case, Twitter will open the door to resources and support to help create your own PD experience.

-Now that you have an idea of how Twitter can positively impact your practice, here is a series of steps to help you get started:
+Now that you have an idea of how Twitter can positively impact your practice, here are steps to help you get started.